Deep Indexed Active Learning for Matching Heterogeneous Entity Representations

 \subsection{Problem Statement}

-Given two large lists $R$ and $S$ of entities, our goal is to design an end to end system that can identify the subset $\dups$ of $R \times S$ that are duplicates across the two lists.
+Given two large lists $R$ and $S$ of entities, our goal is to design an end to end system that can identify the subset $\dups$ of $R \times S$ that are duplicates across the two lists. $R$ and $S$ could be the same list, and the matchings could be many to many.
 Each entry $r \in R$ or $s \in S$ could consist of one or more attributes that are predominantly textual.
 In general, the attributes across the lists may not be aligned, and the space of their values may be incomparable.
 For example, list $R$ may list product names and descriptions in German whereas list $S$ may be in English.
 Our goal is to learn in an integrated active learning loop (1) a {\em blocker} to efficiently identify the subset $\cand$ of $R \times S$ that are likely duplicates, and (2) a {\em matcher} to assign a final verdict of duplicate or not for each entity pair $(r,s)$ in the filtered set $\cand$.
 We are given three types of resources: a transformer based pretrained language model (TPLM), a small seed labeled dataset $\train$ of duplicates and non-duplicate pairs, and a labeling budget $B$ of getting human labels on pairs selected from $R \times S$ to augment $\train$.